![]() |

 (ti): threatened (but with status indeterminate)

-(i): species introduced into Brazil
+(BRi): species introduced into Brazil

-af: the Alta Floresta and Rio Cristalino
+the Alta Floresta and Rio Cristalino

 areas (mostly Amazonian) in northern Mato Grosso state

-am: Amazonas state, mostly in the area of Manaus
+AM: Amazonas state, mostly in the area of Manaus

-br: Brasilia
+BR: Brasilia

-es: Espiritu Santo state
+ES: Espiritu Santo state

-ig: the area of Iguacu Falls
+IG: the area of Iguacu Falls

-mn: Minas Gerais state
+MN: Minas Gerais state

-ms: Mato Grosso do Sul state, including the southern Pantanal
+MS: Mato Grosso do Sul state, including the southern Pantanal

-mt: Mato Grosso state, excluding Alta Floresta/Rio
+MT: Mato Grosso state, excluding Alta Floresta/Rio

-Cristalino (including the northern Pantanal, Chapada dos Guimaraes, Serra das Araras, and the Jardim da
+Chapada dos Guimaraes, Serra das Araras, and the Jardim da

 Amazonia, in